Font Size: A A A

 Why Colorectal Screening is Important

 Colorectal cancer is a leading cause of cancer death in men and women in the United States, and almost always develops from precancerous polyps (abnormal growths).
 These growths take 10–15 years to develop into cancer but can be easily removed once found, typically during a colonoscopy.
-Catch these growths early with a colorectal screening, and you stop cancer before it starts.
+Catch these growths early with a colonoscopy, and you stop cancer before it starts.

 At-home tests find blood or altered DNA in the poop, or once a problem has developed in the colon.
 An annual test helps catch these problems early when they are most treatable.